You have a lot of questions about the program and I’ll try to answer some of them here. If you have more questions, please get in touch!

 Do I have to be an expert at yoga?

 No, you don’t have to be an expert yogi, but I do recommend that you have been practicing for at least a year.
-If you already have some knowledge of the practice and, more importantly, an idea of what the practice means to you, you’ll have much more to gain from the program than if you’ve never practiced at all!
-That being said, if you’re an enthusiastic beginner, then you are certainly welcome to register.
+If you have some knowledge of the practice and, more importantly, what the practice means to you, you’ll have more to gain from the program than if you’ve never practiced at all!
+That being said, if you’re an enthusiastic beginner, then you are welcome to register.

 Do I have to attend every class?

 Yes!
 Attendance at all classes, outings and community service events (seva) is mandatory.
-I understand that life gets in the way sometimes but missing more than two hours total of class time will prevent you from graduating from the program.
+I understand that life can get in the way but missing more than two hours total of class time will prevent you from graduating.
 Pre-approved absences are allowed but missed content will have to be made up before you are permitted to graduate.

 Do you offer a scholarship?